What is port wine?

 The Ruby Port

-This classic is stored in large oak barrels with a capacity of up to 100,000 liters.
-The size of the barrel prevents the oxidation process from happening too quickly and prevents the aromas from being transferred from the wood to the wine.
+This classic wine is aged in large oak barrels with a capacity of up to 100,000 liters.
+The size of the barrels prevents rapid oxidation and an intense transfer of aromas from the wood into the wine.

 As the name suggests, this port wine is characterized by its dark, rich ruby red color.
-Its aroma is strong and fruity with pronounced notes of red berries.
+Its aroma is strong and fruity, with pronounced notes of red berries.

 Vintage port wine